spsforks/ziglang-zig-wiki/How-to-contribute-to-Autodoc.md

 1. (optional) Create a release build of stage1.
 Release helps with the rebuild-speed of stage2.
 2. Build stage2 (and rebuild it every time you change `Autodoc.zig`)
-   - `./zig build -p zig-out -Dskip-install-lib-files  --prominent-compile-errors -Dlog`
+   - `./zig build -p zig-out -Dno-lib -Dlog`
 3. Build a Zig file with stage2 and enable docs (here `zig2` is a symlink to `build/zig-out/bin/zig`)
    - `zig2 build-obj -femit-docs foo.zig`
 4. Open the newly-generated `docs/index.html`.